 What is low ovarian response?

-Low ovarian response refers to the low yield of mature eggs after follicular puncture in IVF treatment.
-However, there is no general agreement among specialists to define low response to ovarian stimulation.
+Low ovarian response refers to the poor retrieval of mature eggs after ovarian stimulation in an IVF treatment.
+However, there is no general agreement among specialists on how to define low ovarian response to stimulation.

 How to predict a low response?

-For more information on how to measure ovarian reserve, you can continue reading the following article: What Can Ovarian Reserve & AMH Tests Tell Us? - Results Explained.
+For more information on how to measure ovarian reserve, you can continue reading the following article: Ovarian reserve tests: What they are and how to interpret them.

 Consequences of low response in an IVF cycle